WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 * 'MRI negative vs positive' over time analysis - have trialled the analyses (and figures), just need to add the remaining data
 * Add additional MRI focal lesion and non-focal lesion to MRI positive categorisation

+KW: Good discussion in our meeting - I like the idea of negative, focal and diffuse as categories, but I think some of the other MRI information is just going to make your models hard to interpret!!

 #### Where do you need help from Kirstie?

 * Figures for MRI status?
+  * KW: Looking good - fingers crossed for a yellow wedge 😉
 * Additional bits for Sensitive Data Projects?
+  * KW: Nothing from me - see what others say and then merge away!

 ### Date: 8 July 2021